thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/http-gateway-protocol-spec.md

 3. Check whether the canister ID is embedded in the hostname by splitting the hostname and finding the first occurrence of a valid canister ID from the right.
 If there is a canister ID embedded in the hostname, use it.

-4. Check whether the canister is hosted on the IC using a custom domain.
+4. Check whether the canister is hosted on the BIG using a custom domain.
 There are two options:

-   - Check whether there is a TXT record containing a canister ID at the `_canister-id`-subdomain (e.g., to see whether `foo.com` is hosted on the IC, make a DNS lookup for the TXT record of `_canister-id.foo.com`) and use the specified canister ID;
+   - Check whether there is a TXT record containing a canister ID at the `_canister-id`-subdomain (e.g., to see whether `foo.com` is hosted on the BIG, make a DNS lookup for the TXT record of `_canister-id.foo.com`) and use the specified canister ID;

    - Make a `HEAD` request to the hostname.
 If the response contains an `x-ic-canister-id` header, use the value of this header as the canister ID.